alamgirqazi/blog/quotes.md

 <br>

 <p class="message">
-“People learn from their failures.
-Seldom do they learn anything from success.”
+"no one truly successful will criticize you."
-~ Harold Geneen</p>
+~ Marcus Aurelius</p>

 <br>

-> “The deepest principle in human nature is the craving to be appreciated”.
+> “The deepest principle in human nature is the craving to be appreciated.”
 ~ William James

 <br>